Pandemic recovery resources for the workforce in Sarnia Lambton

 Shop Lambton Map: SLWDB supported an initiative to launch an interactive online map of local retail and service delivery businesses at no charge to owners/operators.
 The aim was to create an easy to navigate visual database of local business information including hours of operations and contact protocols for services to promote and support the SHOP LOCAL campaign.

 Scenario Planning: SLWDB spearheaded an initiative to define the future workforce.
 Through collaborative effort with key partners across economic sectors and community service providers, scenarios representing what the future workforce may look like are being designed to serve as foundations for sector specific plans of actions to support the workforce.
-The action plans will provide guidance on how businesses can mitigate possible negative impacts of COVID-19 on our labour force over a short, intermediate and long-term timeframe based on the direction and pace of the post-pandemic economic recovery.
+The action plans will provide guidance on how businesses can mitigate possible negative impacts of COVID-19 on our labour force over a short, intermediate and long-term time frame based on the direction and pace of the post-pandemic economic recovery.
 They will also outline strategies to harness opportunities for our labour force and economy arising post-COVID-19 over a short, intermediate and long-term time frame.
-To read the preliminary report, including a sector-specific historical on the impacts of COVID-19 on Sarnia-Lambton to date, click HERE.
+To read the final report, including a sector-specific historical on the impacts of COVID-19 on Sarnia Lambton to date, click HERE.